Castres–Mazamet Airport

 Castres – Mazamet Airport (Aéroport de Castres - Mazamet) (IATA: DCM, ICAO: LFCK) is an airport serving Castres and Mazamet and the east of Midi-Pyrénées.
 The airport is located 7 km southeast of Castres and northwest of Mazamet, near the commune of Labruguière, in the Tarn department.

 Facilities

-The airport resides at an elevation of 239 m above mean sea level.
+The airport is at an elevation of 239 m above mean sea level.
 It has one paved runway designated 14/32 which measures 1825 × 30 m.
 The airport is VFR and IFR compliant.

 Airlines and destinations

 The following airlines operate regular scheduled and charter flights at Castres–Mazamet Airport: